FaQ

 WHAT IS A COUNSELLOR?

-Counsellors come from a wide variety of educational backgrounds including social work, occupational therapy, nursing, and counselling programs.
+Counsellors come from a wide variety of educational backgrounds, including social work, occupational therapy, nursing, and dedicated counselling programs.
 Generally speaking, counsellors receive 1 to 3 years of education focused on providing therapy.
-There are many counsellors in Winnipeg, so it might be easier to access a counsellor quickly.
-The services of a counsellor are usually less expensive, but it is less likely that they will be covered by insurance.
-Counselling services are usually helpful with less serious problems.
+There are three primary features that distinguish counsellors within the mental health field:

 SUMMARY